janmichaelyu/cg-ef-datahub/README.md

 Unzip or clone this **cg-ef-datahub** repo onto your local machine.
 You will now have a `/cg-ef-datahub` folder with the contents described above.

-Replace the `_BLANK.csv` files with your actual source CSV files, as described above.
+You can replace the `*anon*.csv` input files with your actual source CSV files, as described above, making sure they have the same structure.

 Download the latest [v1 Quick Start application](https://github.com/marklogic-community/marklogic-data-hub/releases) from Releases section of the [MarkLogic Data Hub repository](https://github.com/marklogic-community/marklogic-data-hub).
 Place the Quick Start `.war` file into the same `/cg-ef-datahub` folder.